AlexRogalskiy/continuous-java-kubernetes/README.md

 # continuous-java-kubernetes
-To Show the continue development of Java spring boot application with Kubernetes through Jib, Skaffold and Helm
+To Show the continue development of Java spring boot application with Kubernetes through Jib, Skaffold and Helm.

+Whole explanation in the article: https://mromeh.com/2019/12/24/continuous-development-with-spring-boot-and-kubernetes/

 #### Used environment

 | software| version|